 Have you ever eaten something and within a few hours realized that your stomach is so bloated that you can't button your pants?
 It's not uncommon for my patients to tell me that they wake up with a flat belly and by the end of the day they look six months pregnant.

 Even if you haven't experienced abdominal swelling to such an extreme, any amount of bloating is not normal; it’s a sign of intestinal inflammation.
-If you're having gas and/or bloating regularly, you could have food sensitivities and/or a gut infection, such as SIBO.
+If you're having gas and/or bloating regularly, you could have food sensitivities and/or a gut infection, such as small intestinal bacterial overgrowth, or SIBO.

 What is SIBO?